Table of Contents

 The purpose is to improve oral health throughout the community, regardless of age, income, or lifestyle.

-As a result, Water Fluoridation delivers the oral advantages of fluoride to help reduce tooth decay and gum disease.
+Consequently, Water Fluoridation delivers the oral advantages of fluoride, helping to reduce tooth decay and gum disease.

 The process in Australia is performed under strict management and compliance measures (Safe Drinking Water Act 2003), allowing additional fluoride in water to be safe to drink.